 We include products in articles we think are useful for our readers.
 If you buy products or services through links on our website, we may earn a small commission.

 Vitamin K2 Foods and Benefits

 Vitamin K2 (menaquinone) is one of the least known, but most important vitamins for our health.
-Recent research suggests that it may be the overlooked nutrient in a link between diet and various chronic diseases.
+Recent research suggests that it may be the overlooked nutrient in a link between dietary choices and the reduction of various chronic diseases.

 K2 is extremely scarce in a Standard American Diet based on grains and vegetable oils.